Beuth-Erdelt/DBMS-Benchmarker/paper.md

 DBMS-Benchmarker is Python3-based and helps to **benchmark DBMS**.
 It

-* connects to all DBMS having a JDBC interface - including GPU-enhanced DBMS
+* connects to all DBMS having a JDBC interface
 * requires *only* JDBC - no vendor specific supplements are used
-* benchmarks arbitrary SQL queries - in all dialects
+* benchmarks arbitrary SQL queries
-* allows planning of complex test scenarios - to simulate realistic or revealing use cases
+* allows planning of complex test scenarios
-* allows easy repetition of benchmarks in varying settings - different hardware, DBMS, DBMS configurations, DB settings etc
+* allows easy repetition of benchmarks in varying settings
-* allows randomized queries (optionally with specified seeds for reproducible results) to avoid caching side effects
+* allows randomized queries to avoid caching side effects
-* investigates a number of timing aspects - connection, execution, data transfer, in total, per session etc
+* investigates a number of timing aspects
 * investigates a number of other aspects - received result sets, precision, number of clients
-* collects hardware metrics from a Prometheus server - hardware utilization, energy consumption etc
+* collects hardware metrics from a Prometheus server
 * compares result sets: *Do I always receive the same data?*

 DBMS-Benchmarker helps to **evaluate results** - by providing

-* metrics that can be analyzed by aggregation in multi-dimensions, like maximum throughput per DBMS, average CPU utilization per query or geometric mean of run latency per workload
+* metrics that can be analyzed by aggregation in multi-dimensions
 * predefined evaluations like statistics
 * in standard Python data structures
 * in Jupyter notebooks - see [rendered example](https://beuth-erdelt.github.io/DBMS-Benchmarker/Evaluation-Demo.html)